fastrgv/Reliquarium/README.md

 Dragging the cursor rotates the cube for a better view angle.
 The mouse wheel zooms.
 Typing a number selects a block to move.
 Then use the keys {u,d,l,r,f,b} to move the selected block (Up,Down,Left,Right,Forward,Backward).

-Alternatively, you can select a block by clicking the cursor near your pick, prior to the move.
+Alternatively, you can select a block by clicking the cursor on it, prior to the move.

 As indicated on screen, (h) will toggle a help screen.

 These puzzles are easy enough for children and will likely help with learning 3D visualization, geometry, problem solving and computer skills.

-There are 4 variations numbered 2, 4, 5, and 6, according to a dimension of each puzzle.
-Puzzles # 4, 5, & 6 are my own creations;  while #2 is a well-known Grabarchuk puzzle.
+There are 4 variations numbered 2, 4, 5, and 6.
+Puzzles # 4, 5, & 6 are my own creations, where the numeral represents the vertical size;  while #2 is a well-known [2D] Grabarchuk puzzle.
 Generally, the puzzles with a smaller number are somewhat more difficult.
-Puzzle #4 is the most difficult.
+Puzzle #4 is the most compact & difficult.

 ## Suggested Strategy